-A student who has received a baccalaureate degree from an accredited institution and who wishes to take either additional undergraduate courses or begin graduate courses must submit the following items to the Office of Admissions, Colorado State University-Pueblo, 2200 Bonforte Boulevard, Pueblo, Colorado, 81001-4901.
+A student who has received a baccalaureate degree from an accredited institution and who wishes to begin graduate courses must submit the following items to the Office of Admissions, Colorado State University-Pueblo, 2200 Bonforte Boulevard, Pueblo, Colorado, 81001-4901.
 The following items shall constitute the admission file for each applicant:

 A completed application for admission to graduate programs of Colorado State University-Pueblo and an application fee of \$35.
 The fee is nonrefundable and is not applicable towards tuition.
-An application form may be obtained by writing the CSU-Pueblo Office of Admissions or by telephoning (719) 549-2461 or online at www. colostate-pueblo.edu.
-Students in the (M.Ed.) in Education and Human Resource Studies consortium program or the (M.Ed.)
-Specialization in Counseling and Career Development consortium program apply directly to Colorado State University (Fort Collins) Those students interested in the MSW program must apply to both Colorado State University (Fort Collins) and Colorado State University-Pueblo.
+An application form may be obtained by writing the CSU-Pueblo Office of Admissions or by telephoning (719) 549-2461 or online at www.colostate-pueblo.edu.

-- Official transcripts of all college and university work must be sent directly to the Office of Admissions by each institution attended.
-Records received directly from students cannot be accepted except for advisement purposes. - The score from the aptitude portion of the Graduate Record Examination (GRE) or the score from the Graduate Management Admissions Test (GMAT) for students in business. - 4) For international students whose native language is not English, a minimum score of 500 TOEFL (paper-based exam), 173 TOEFL (computerbased exam) or 80 on the Michigan Test of English Proficiency is required for admission.
-Level 6 from the American Language Academy also is accepted.
-However, a minimum score of 550 TOEFL (paper-based exam) or 213 TOEFL (computer-based exam) is required for the master in business administration (MBA).
+- 2) Official transcripts of all college and university work must be sent directly to the Office of Admissions by each institution attended.
+Records received directly from students may be used for advisement purposes only. - An official score from the appropriate standardized admission exam must be provided.
+See specific programs for required exam(s) and scores. - 4) For international students whose native language is not English, a minimum score of 500 TOEFL (paper-based exam), 173 TOEFL (computerbased exam) or 80 on the Michigan Test of English Proficiency is required for admission.
+However, a minimum score of 550 TOEFL (paperbased exam) or 213 TOEFL (computer-based exam) is required for the master in business administration (MBA) and the Master of Science in nursing.
 Students who complete an undergraduate degree at an institution in the United States are exempt from this requirement.